 The image of the falls at the Great Northern confirms for us this is Johnny Horne (Eric Rondell in The Return), son of Ben and Sylvia Horne.
 What is wrong with him has never been clarified--but he is known to be uncommunicative and bangs his head.
 Laura Palmer sometimes took care of him and he responded well to her.

-The Twin Peaks wikia reveals that in a deleted scene in "Realization Time", apparently during a family session with Dr. Jacoby, Audrey blamed her mother for Johnny's condition, Sylvia apparently being abusive.
+The Twin Peaks wikia reveals that in a deleted scene in "Realization Time", Audrey told Dr. Jacoby her mother was responsible for Johnny's condition, Sylvia apparently being abusive in some way.
 Sylvia instead blamed Audrey, who had pushed Johnny down the stairs when they were young.
-Jacoby told Audrey she wasn't to blame, that Johnny had instead experienced an early emotional trauma that has led to his being this way.
-We don't know what has led Jacoby to make this assessment.
-Maybe he has knowledge the viewers don't have.
+Jacoby told Audrey she wasn't to blame, that Johnny had instead experienced an early emotional trauma that was responsible for his condition.
+We don't know what had led Jacoby to make this assessment.
+Maybe he had knowledge the viewers don't have.

 From hitman Ike the Spike to President "Ike" Dwight D. Eisenhower.
 And now there's been a hit arranged for Warden Dwight Murphy.

 We had, in the previous scene, the bells on Lucy's shirt and the perhaps allusion to the pun of the "dead ringer", an exact copy.
 Now we have Johnny having his "bell rung" by slamming his head into the wall.
-On top of which he looked very much, for a moment, like Cooper in his blue pajamas, and Cooper had also busted his head, breaking the glass of the bathroom mirror at his room in the Great Northern.
+At first he looked very much like Cooper in his blue pajamas--or, rather, the doppelcoop who had busted his head, breaking the glass of the bathroom mirror at his room in the Great Northern.

 In fact, at first it looks like Johnny could be dead.
 And if he is dead then certainly this will bring Audrey home and we will finally get to see her and get some of her history, and learn if she really is Richard Horne's mother.
 But as Sylvia (we suspect) leans over Johnny, we see he his alive.